How to Change Default Apps in Ubuntu

 How do I change the default application to open a file in Ubuntu?

 Right-click the file and select Properties.
 Select the Open With tab.
-Select the application you want and click Set as default.
-If Other Applications contains an application you sometimes want to use, but do not want to make the default, select that application and click Add.
+Pick the application you want and click Set as default.
+If Other Applications contains an application you sometimes want to use but don't want to make the default, select that application and click Add.

 How do I change the default app to another app?